okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/react-oie-mvd/index.md

 #### Create the Routing Rule

-Now we will create a Routing Rule that will automatically all authentication requests to Facebook.
+Now we will create a Routing Rule that will automatically route all authentication requests to Facebook.

 1. From the "Identity Providers" page, select the **Routing Rules** tab.
 2. Click on **Add Routing Rule**